Bassquake/FreeSynd/README.md

 - Right mouse key to shoot manually (Not working properly yet).
 - Dont click Middle Mouse button as Android uses it to minimise the app and it will crash out.

-# Android (64bit)
+# Android
-This will work on any Android device above version 8.0 (Oreo).
-Also works on Quest for extra large screen gameplay (note: Dragging window size in Quest will crash it at the moment)!!
+This will work on any Android device above version 7.0 (Nougat).
+Also works on Quest for extra large screen gameplay!!

 If you downloaded the apk and just want to get started without compiling, install the apk as normal, then copy the game files into the data folder.
 You'll need some file management program on your pc such as the [SDK Platform-Tools](https://developer.android.com/tools/releases/platform-tools).
 Android is a bit of a bugbear when it comes to files and its permissions!